hsreekumar/customer-churn-sagemaker/README.md

 5. RegisterChurnModel (SageMaker Register Model Step)- Register the trained churn model onto SageMaker Model Registry.
 6. CreateModelStep (SageMaker Create Model Step)- Creates SageMaker Model by taking the artifacts of the best model

+Inference
+1. LambdaFunction is deployed with all the required libraries packaged.
+It refers to the trained model for inference results.
+2. ApiGateway is configured to point to the lambda function to be able to access the endpoint for realtime inference.